 John Philip Sousa's life and legacy were arguably immortalized in Henry Koster's Stars and Stripes Forever (1952): one of the last movies released by 20th Century-Fox in the traditional Academy aspect ratio and in 3-strip Technicolor.
 The results, alas, are less than colorful.
 Based on Sousa's autobiography, 'Marching Along' the screenplay by Ernest Vajda adheres very closely to the historical record, perhaps too closely for the big glossy musical that Fox was used to producing at this time.
 To liberate the narrative from its rather uneventful proceedings Vajda creates an entirely fictional character, Willie Little (Robert Wagner) who serves as the story's young love interest along with Debra Paget.

 Although Clifton Webb delivers an indelible performance as the band leader with a penchant for pomp and circumstance the resultant exercise proves curiously lifeless and rather charm free.
-Perhaps part of the problem with the film is that its subject matter is both middle aged (a kiss of death in Hollywood films) and stoically unanimated.
-Nor does Sousa's music, however rousing (and it is most certainly that) warrant or even lend itself to any sort of visual interpretation or choreography other than a stiff march.
-Since Sousa did very little marching himself, this leaves Charles G. Clarke's cinematography with nothing else to do but photograph static shots of Webb passionately conducting.
+Part of the problem with Stars and Stripes Forever is that its subject matter is both middle aged (a kiss of death in Hollywood films) and stoically inanimate.
+Sousa's music, however rousing (and it is most certainly that) does not lend itself to any sort of visual interpretation or choreography other than a stiff march.
+Since Sousa did very little marching himself, this leaves cinematographer Charles G. Clarke with nothing to do but photograph static shots of Webb passionately conducting.
 It's a tough sell because we're so used to seeing movie musicals that...well...move.

 Our story opens in 1890 as Marine Sergeant Major John Philip Sousa (Clifton Webb) is about to resign his commission from the Marine Corp Band.
 Sousa is despondent that only his marches - not his ballads - have been embraced by the public.
 His ever loving wife, Jane 'Jennie' Middleworth (Ruth Hussey) is supportive of her husband's decision even if Major George Porter Houston (Roy Roberts) has his misgivings.

-Sousa's civilian band is a colossal hit and they tour with increasing regularity, culminating in a world class showing at the Chicago World's Fair.
-Sousa is nicknamed 'the march king'.
+Sousa's civilian band is a colossal hit.
+They tour with increasing regularity, culminating in a world class showing at the Chicago World's Fair where Sousa is nicknamed 'the march king'.
 Meanwhile Lily's prospects, both professional and personal, culminate in her secret marriage to Willie and Sousa offering her to tour with the band.
 Unfortunately, Sousa does not approve of band members being married to one another.
 Nevertheless, Jennie encourages the marriage, informing both Willie and Lily to keep it a secret.

 After Willie's amputation and hospitalization, Lily escorts him to a recreation hall where he is delighted to see Sousa's band performing.
 The reunion is hardly accidental.
 Sousa calls Willie from the audience to a waiting sousaphone and together they strike up a rousing rendition of The Stars and Stripes Forever.
-We dissolve into a generational montage of many bands playing the piece with the final image one of the ghost of Sousa ahead of a band in Washington circa 1952; seemingly marching onward into an infinite immortality.
+We dissolve into a generational montage of many bands playing the piece with the final image being the ghost of Sousa proudly marching ahead of a band in Washington circa 1952; onward into his own infinite immortality.

 FILM RATING (out of 5 - 5 being the best)